teodaria/meta-audiobox-kernel/README.md

 # meta-audiobox-kernel

-This layer contains the patches which enables the correct initialization and use of the MP1AudioBox additional board.
+This layer contains the patches to enable the correct initialization and use of the MP1AudioBox additional board.
 It's based on the Standard OE/Yocto [BSP layer from STMicroelectronics](https://github.com/STMicroelectronics/meta-st-stm32mp) and includes the kernel patch for:
   * AD1938 ASoC codec driver modifications